Parabola: Axis direction

 Proof: can be done (like the properties above) for the unit parabola $y = x^2$.

 Application: This property can be used to determine the direction of the axis of a parabola, if two points and their tangents are given.
 An alternative way is to determine the midpoints of two parallel chords, see section on parallel chords.

 Remark: This property is an affine version of the theorem of two perspective triangles of a non-degenerate conic.

+Related: Chord $P_1 P_2$ has two additional properties: